islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 author: Jessica Garson
 description: "How to add export functionality to a site"
 ---
-## The Task
+I'm a new Software Engineer here at ISL and one of the first tasks assigned to me was to add an export button to an internal site.

-I recently started as a Software Engineer here at ISL, and one of the first tasks assigned to me was to add the ability to export to an internal site.
-We have something called the funfund, which is a fund of money that can be used on fun events with four or more coworkers.
-There is an internal tracker that allows us to see how much is being spent which needed export capability.
+We have an employee perk here, called the funfund.
+The funfund is a fund of money that can be used on events with four or more coworkers.
+There is an internal tracker that allows us to see how much is being spent.
+This tracking site needed the ability to be able to export a spreadsheet of recent transactions so that our finance team could work with the data in a more robust fashion.

-The idea behind the functionality I was creating was that the user would login into the funfund site, scroll to the bottom of the page, click on a button that says "export", and they would receive an email with a link to download the CSV from an s3 bucket that would expire after 2 days.
+The idea was that a user would login into the funfund site, scroll to the bottom of the page, click on a button that says "export", and they would receive an email with a link to download the CSV from an s3 bucket that would expire after 2 days.

 ## Django CSV Exporter
 After talking with my coworkers, I learned there was a package called [Django CSV Exporter](https://sudo.isl.co/django-csv-exporter-the-one-that-does-it-all/) that was created here at ISL.
-This package to have much of the functionality described above so I decided this what I would use for this work.
+This package had most of the functionality described above built in.

-An outcome of the project, was that released a new version of the package to allow support for queries in addition to queryset.
+While in the midst of the work on funfund, we released a new version of the package to allow support for queries in addition to queryset.
 This new change made the package a bit more flexible.
-This was my first time updating a publicly available package on PyPI and it was one of the more challenging parts of the project.
-I'm personally hoping to do this more so that I learn the process of packaging better.
+This was my first time updating a publicly available package on PyPi and it was one of the more challenging parts of the project.
+I'm personally hoping to do this a bit more so that I learn the process of packaging better and hopefully in time release my own package on PyPi.

 To use Django CSV Exporter you will need to install the package and add it to your requirements.txt file.
 ```